Methodology overview

 Statistical Disclosure Control

 This acknowledges that while most census outputs take the form of statistical counts, there is a risk that information about an individual person could be deduced from census outputs.
-For example, if everybody in a particular geographic area was aged under 50 apart from one person of pension age living in a single person household, a cross-tabulation of age and general health would reveal the response of that person to the census question on general health.
+For example, if everybody in a particular geographic area was aged under 50 apart from one person of pension age living in a single-person household, a cross-tabulation of age and general health would reveal the response of that person to the census question on general health.
 The census questionnaire gives respondents an assurance that their information will be treated as confidential and statistical disclosure techniques are employed to ensure that the risk of inadvertent disclosure in statistical outputs is minimised.

-Specific detail on Statistical Disclosure Control can be found on the Office for National Statistics (ONS) website, describing the principles being applied throughout the UK.
+Specific details on Statistical Disclosure Control can be found on the Office for National Statistics (ONS) website, describing the principles being applied throughout the UK.
 The application in Northern Ireland will be similar, except that Local Government Districts (LGDs) will take the place of middle layer Super Output Areas (SOAs) in England and Wales.
 Similar targeting variables are being used across the UK except, in Northern Ireland, religion is used in place of ethnicity which is used in the rest of Great Britain.

 In order to ensure that census outputs across the UK are comparable, similar processes are being applied to each of the Censuses in the UK.
-ONS is taking the lead in developing the statistical methodology, and accordingly further detail on the statistical methodology used for the 2011 Census in Northern Ireland can be found on the ONS website.
+ONS is taking the lead in developing the statistical methodology, and accordingly, further detail on the statistical methodology used for the 2011 Census in Northern Ireland can be found on the ONS website.

 The methodologies described on the ONS website will be applied in Northern Ireland, subject to necessary, but minimal, changes that reflect differences in Northern Ireland.
 A number of Northern Ireland specific issues are addressed in the additional links below.
 For example, the geographic base for Northern Ireland census outputs is obviously specific to Northern Ireland and a paper outlining the proposed approach is included below.